Give Your Garden The Festive Feels This Christmas

-The moment the clock strikes midnight on December 1st, houses all across the country start lighting up with Christmas cheer — and in some places, that Christmas cheer reaches truly epic heights.
-These little villages may be a blip on the map, but, man, do they go big, and all we can do is stare in disbelief.
+The moment the clock strikes midnight on December 1st, houses all across the country start lighting up with Christmas cheer.
+In some places, that Christmas cheer reaches truly epic heights.
+These little villages may be a blip on the map, but, man, do they go big.
+All we can do is stare in disbelief.

 And in that spirit, here’s some easy ways to transform your lawn (and garden) into a winter wonderland (probably) using materials you already have lying around.
 After all, it’s never too late to make your lawn look epic: